 - Staff understood people's needs and were aware of good practice and guidance in end of life care.
-Staff respected people's religious beliefs and preferences. - •At the time of our inspection no one was receiving end of life care (EOLC).
-However, records confirmed that staff had received appropriate training in EOLC.
-Staff told us when needed, they would involve professionals to ensure people had a dignified and a pain free death. - Staff ensured medicines were obtained to manage any future symptoms such as pain, so they were available when needed.
+Staff respected people's religious beliefs and preferences. - •At the time of our inspection people were receiving end of life care (EOLC).
+Records confirmed that staff had received appropriate training in EOLC and the service had involved professionals to ensure people had a dignified and a pain free death. - Staff ensured medicines were obtained to manage any future symptoms such as pain, so they were available when needed. - The registered manager was currently reviewing the way people were supported at end of life care, this review considered new and innovative approaches.